webpack/changelog-v5/README.md

 - add `resolvedModuleId` `resolvedModuleIdentifier` and `resolvedModule` to reasons in Stats which point to the module before optimizations like scope hoisting (since alpha.6)
 - show `resolvedModule` in Stats toString output (since alpha.6)
 - loader-runner was upgraded: https://github.com/webpack/loader-runner/releases/tag/v3.0.0 (since alpha.6)
+- `file/context/missingDependencies` in `Compilation` are no longer sorted for performance reasons (since alpha.8)
+  - Do not rely on the order
+- webpack-sources was upgraded: https://github.com/webpack/webpack-sources/releases/tag/v2.0.0-beta.0 (since alpha.8)